 The UL MU Disable subfield is set to 1 to indicate that UL MU operation is suspended and set to 0 to indicate that UL MU operation is resumed.
 An AP sets the UL MU Disable subfield to 0.

-The UL MU Disable subfield is combined with the UL MU Data Disable subfield to determine which HE TB PPDUs are possible by the STA transmitting these subfields, as indicated in Table 9-18xxx UL MU Disable and UL MU Data Disable subfields interpretation.
+The UL MU Disable subfield is combined with The UL MU Data Disable subfield to determine which HE TB PPDUs are possible by the STA transmitting these subfields, as indicated in Table 9-18xxx UL MU Disable and UL MU Data Disable subfields interpretation.

 Table 9-18xxx—UL MU Disable and UL MU Data Disable subfields interpretation